Touchstone Talks: Ep 3 - What's Your Number?

 looks like.

-We don't know if you don't have clear
+If we don't know, if you don't have clear

 with clear options.